learn-co-curriculum/phase-3-active-record-migrations/README.md

 # => true
 ```

-The `.new` method creates a new instance in memory, but in order for that
+The `.new` method creates a new instance in memory, but for that instance to
-instance to persist, we need to save it.
-If we want to create a new instance
+persist, we need to save it.
+If we want to create a new instance and save it all
-and save it all in one go, we can use `.create`.
+in one go, we can use `.create`.

 ```ruby
 Artist.create(name: 'Kelly')